Vincristine Sulfate 1 mg/ml solution for injection

 There are no or limited amount of data from the use of vincristine sulfate in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3.)

-There is insufficient information on the excretion of vincristine sulfate in human milk.
-A risk to the suckling child cannot be excluded.
-A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from vincristine sulfate therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.
+There is insufficient information on the excretion of vincristine sulfate in human breast milk.
+Because of the potential for serious adverse reactions due to vincristine sulfate in nursing infants, the mother should be advised not to breast-feed while on vincristine sulfate therapy and for 1 month following last dose of treatment or to discontinue/abstain from vincristine sulfate therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 No studies on the effects on the ability to drive and use machines have been performed.